-8 weeks ago, I sat outside of my first gentle yoga class at Yoga Barn, my emotions as turbulent as the jungle air around me.
+Several years ago, I sat outside of my first gentle yoga class at Yoga Barn in Bali, my emotions as turbulent as the jungle air around me.
 The tiny voices of a thousand insects struck me as I waited in the humid air.

 In more ways than one, I felt like a stranger.
 I was new to this island paradise.
 I hadn’t yet come to understand and love the nature around me.
 All of the students waiting with me looked so young and confident, their yoga mats, held in trendy bags, slung over well-toned arms.

 Most of all, I felt like a stranger in my own body.
 At home, it was easy to ignore the signals that my body was sending.
 Now, I felt the fatigue, stiffness and lack of energy acutely.

 Now, it’s no exaggeration to say that I feel like a different woman.
 I know that this is just the very beginning of my yoga journey.
 Rome wasn’t built in a day.
 Likewise, you don’t just erase a lifetime of habits, reactions and thought processes in a single trip.
 But, all-in-all, this was a good start.

 As I near the end of my trip, I wanted to share a few thoughts with you about fear.
 More specifically, I want to talk about how fear can prevent us from trying something like yoga.
 I hope that my own experience gives you the confidence to get everything you deserve from life after 60.

 Here are the 5 fears that women our age face when it comes to starting gentle yoga.